pstanoev/simple-svelte-autocomplete/README.md

   keywordsFunction={color => color.name + ' ' + color.code} />
 ````

-## Asynchronious loading of items
+## Asynchronous loading of items

-Define a `searchFunction` which will be called asynchronisuly with `keyword` parameter.
+Define a `searchFunction` which will be called with `keyword` parameter.
 If you have `searchFunction` defined you don't need to specify `items` since the function will be used for loading.

 ```html